tonsillitis: causes, symptoms, and treatment

 Article Content:

-What is tonsillitis?
+What is Tonsillitis?

 Tonsillitis is a common condition that affects the glands located at the back of the throat, causing swelling and pain that may interfere with swallowing and speaking.

-What are the causes of infection?
+What are the causes of tonsillitis?

 • Bacterial infections, especially streptococcal bacteria.